Obtaining A Social Security Number

 The form has three (3) sections; you complete the top section, your campus employer completes the middle section, and then you bring the form to the ISSS Office for our completion.
 Please note that our turn around time is 5-7 business days.

-You will receive an email when the form is ready to be picked up.
+You will receive an email when the form and updated I-20 are ready to be picked up in the ISSS Office.
 You may then contact your local Social Security Administration office and make an appointment to apply for an SSN.
 You will have to bring certain documents to your appointment, so be sure to prepare in advance.
-The list of required documents is listed on the back of the SSN form and is subject to change at any time.
+The list of required documents is listed on the back of the SSN form, as is the address of the local social security office; this information is subject to change at any time.
 Please contact the Social Security Administration for more information.